Commands

 Audit Coverage

-fspec audit-coverage <feature> [--fix]
+fspec audit-coverage <feature> Verify file paths exist

 Options:

-• --fix - Remove broken mappings automatically
+• --fix Remove broken mappings

 Examples: